kylecreate/100DaysOfCode/r2-log.md

   ### Today's Progress:
   * I continued working on the Making Websites Interactive section (34% complete) of the Frontend Mentor Frontend Dev path (15% complete).
     * Started and completed the section of setting up a local dev environment (100%)
-    * Started working on the section of building a Blackjack game (39%)
+    * Started working on the section of building a Blackjack game (39% complete)

   ### Link to work:
   * None

   ### New thing(s) learned:
-  * I learned about creating if/else statements, booleans, variables, and arrays.
+  * I learned about creating if/else statements, Booleans, variables, and arrays.

   ### Thoughts:
   * Taking this language slow so I understand everything is really helping me!